 Some of the common pathologies of the pulmonary circuit include but are not limited to the following:

 Pulmonary embolism: A dislodged clot from a distant source (most commonly a deep venous thrombus) can embolize to the pulmonary circuit and lead to ischemia and, if prolonged, infarction of the lung parenchyma as well as severely impaired gaseous exchange.
+It is important to note that the peripheral parenchyma is more prone to infarcation as it is purely reliant on the pulmonary circulation for oxygenation (see below, function).

 Pulmonary hypertension: An increase in the mean pulmonary artery pressure beyond 25 mmHg is known as pulmonary arterial hypertension.
 It leads to impaired gas exchange and commonly manifests as exertional dyspnea.
 If prolonged, it can lead to right ventricular stain and right heart failure, a phenomenon known as cor-pulmonale.

-The fetal circulation begins to form as early as 15 days after conception in the form of immature placental vessels and slowly grows to form a fully functional four-chambered heart, beating separately from the maternal circulation by the fourth week of gestation.
+The fetal circulation begins to form as early as 15 days after conception in the form of immature placental vessels and slowly grows to form a fully functional four-chambered heart, beating independently from the maternal circulation by the fourth week of gestation.

 The pressure gradients can be summarized as follows:

-Chamber/vessel/pressure gradient (systolic/diastolic) (in mmHg)
+Chamber/Vessel/Pressure Gradient (systolic/diastolic) (in mmHg)

 At the time of exercise, there is a markedly increased blood flow which is accommodated by the pulmonary circulation in the following ways: